melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 Here I needed to investigate login attempts that occurred outside of Mexico.
 I used the `NOT` operator, and the `LIKE` filter paired with the `%` wildcard in SQL to create a query that identifies all login attempts that occurred outside of Mexico.

 I used the `NOT` operator because the suspecious login activity happened in countries excluding Mexico.
+The `NOT` operator negates a condition.

 The `LIKE` filter is used to search for a pattern in a column.
 In this scenario the `LIKE` filter is searching for a pattern where login attempts where made outside of Mexico.